Your quick guide to subjects starting this winter

 Writing Family History

 Uncover your past and bring your family’s story to life.
-In this subject, you’ll learn how find hidden stories, use historical records, and weave them together into a compelling narrative.
+In this subject, you’ll learn how to find hidden stories, use historical records, and weave them together into a compelling narrative.

 Who offers it?
 University of Tasmania